Welcome to today's edition of the Rush 24-7 podcast.

 New York Times earnings plunge on charges.

-The uh New York Times company said today that its fourth quarter earnings fell 41% from the same period a year ago, weighed down by charges for staff reductions and an accounting charge.
+The New York Times company said today that its fourth quarter earnings fell 41% from the same period a year ago, weighed down by charges for staff reductions and an accounting charge.

-The Times earned uh $64.8 million dollars or 45 cents per share in the three months ending in December, compared to 110.2 million or 75 cents per share a year ago.
+The Times earned $64.8 million or $0.45 per share in the three months ending in December compared to $110.2 million or $0.75 per share a year ago.

-Here, look at look at this story.
+Look at this story.

-He gave a speech, did QA, we've got audio from this.
+He gave a speech, did Q ⁇ A. We've got audio from this.

-It is a it is just a terrific performance.
+It is just a terrific performance.

 I was invited to attend.